HARP SOLO

 - Level surface: Please note that if the ground is uneven, someone always has to have a hand on the instrument, which can make things quite tricky!
 The surface needs to be level.

 - Church vs. Function Centre: It really depends on the venue and the acoustics.
-A church, of course, wouldn’t require amplification, but somewhere like the convention centre would.
+A church won’t require amplification, but somewhere like a convention centre would.

 - Harpists don’t provide their own amplification.